13 Things You NEED To Know About Maine Coons

 7. Exercise

-Outdoor cats naturally get exercise, whilst chasing a leaf, climbing a tree, or playing with a random stick they have found.
+Outdoor cats naturally get exercise, chasing a leaf, climbing a tree, or playing with a random stick they have found.

 By comparison, an indoor Maine Coon must have roughly 20 to 30 minutes of daily exercise.